Halter Uses AI to Guide and Monitor Herds of Cows

 Dairy operations are interesting places to visit if you get a chance.
 We were there when all the cows were queuing up to get milked.
 That’s right, the cows queue in an orderly fashion that would rival any of Hong Kong’s recent voting queues.
 When you approach the cows, some will walk up and stare curiously while others will get upset and scamper away.
 (That’s a bad thing on a dairy farm because cows that get stressed produce less milk.)
 Each cow eventually makes its way through the queue up into a small cage where a human attaches the milking device on the cow.
 Once the milking completes, the cows mosey off and all walk – again, in an orderly queue – out to the pasture to eat grass.
 They love eating grass so much that they behave in a manner that lets them get back to eating grass as soon as possible.
 The cows know the milking has to happen, and they want to get it over with ASAP.

 Now, a few things came to mind immediately.
 Firstly, this is a perfect place for Mainland Chinese tourists to visit and learn how queuing systems work.
 Secondly, if these cows are trained so well, why do we need collars to make them move about?
-We posed that question to Peter Hancox, Farm Manager at Lincoln University Dairy Farm, who has been dealing with cows for over 15 years.
+We posed that question to Peter Hancox, Farm Manager at Lincoln University Dairy Farm for the past 15 years, and someone who has been dealing with cows his entire life.

 Gimmick or Game Changer?